What is epistaxis?

 More specific tests may be performed based on your pet's initial findings and condition.
-Examples of additional tests include bone marrow analysis, Ehrlichia antibody tests, tick disease tests, sinus and skull X-rays, MRI, and rhinoscopy (viewing the nasal cavities with a small endoscope).
+Examples of additional tests include bone marrow analysis, other fungal tests, tick-borne disease tests, sinus and skull X-rays, MRI, and rhinoscopy (viewing nasal cavities with a small endoscope).

 What causes epistaxis?

 While there are many causes of epistaxis in dogs, the most common causes are trauma and nasal tumors.
 Other serious conditions that can cause epistaxis include:

 - xinflammation from an unknown cause

 - tooth root (periapical) abcsess

 - nasal foreign body

 - rodenticide (rat poison)